Firefly Solar

 Installation quality

 Visible: cable management, conduit routing, panel alignment, racking corrosion finish.
-Invisible (ask about): EGBC-stamped engineering review, permit completion, BC Hydro or Fortis net metering paperwork, system monitoring configuration.
+Invisible (ask about): Permit completion, BC Hydro or Fortis net metering paperwork, system monitoring configuration.

 EGBC-stamped engineering (BC standard)